 - What is AWS Config, and what does it do?

-AWS Config is a service that provides continuous monitoring and tracking of your AWS resource configurations.
+AWS Config is a service that provides continuous monitoring and tracking of your AWS Config resource configurations.
 It records changes made to your resources and maintains a history of configurations over time, enabling you to assess compliance, troubleshoot issues, and maintain resource visibility.

 - How does AWS Config work?